 - physical work environment

 - equipment, materials and substances used

 - work tasks and how they are performed, and

-- work design and management.
+- · work design and management, and

+- workplace interactions and behaviours.

 Hazards may be identified by looking at the workplace and how work is carried out.
 It is also useful to talk to workers, manufacturers, suppliers and health and safety specialists and review relevant information, records and incident reports.